TheMille-Dev/hugo-smp-scanner/README.md

 # 📡 Hugo SMP Intelligence Scanner v2.0

 A cyberpunk-themed, lightweight intelligence scanner designed to query and display detailed player profiles from the **Hugo SMP**.
-It aggregates data from the Mojang API, the official HugoSMP Tracker API, and server-side scraping to provide a comprehensive overview of a player's statistics, economy, recent activities, and more.
+It aggregates data from the Mojang API, the unofficial HugoSMP Tracker API, and server-side scraping to provide a comprehensive overview of a player's statistics, economy, recent activities, and more.

 ## ✨ Features